 Information & Referral

-Learn more about how our Information and Referral (I&R) staff can provide you with information and answer any questions or concerns you may have about disability-related supports and programs on this page.
+Learn more about how the Information and Referral (I&R) program can provide you with information and answer any questions or concerns you may have about disability-related supports and programs on this page.

 The Victoria Disability Resource Centre (VDRC) is a useful point of contact for individuals looking for information about disability-related supports and programs both locally and provincially.

-Our I & R services at the VDRC are available from 9am – 4pm Monday to Friday by appointment.
-We also offer a weekly workshop on applying for the Persons with Disability (PWD) designation for social assistance (Tuesdays at 1:30 pm).
-You can also drop in at the centre and speak to our receptionist for pamphlets about various programs.
+Our I&R services at the VDRC are available from 9am – 4pm Monday to Friday by appointment.
+We also offer a weekly workshop on applying for the provincial Persons with Disability (PWD) designation for financial or health support on Tuesdays at 1:30 pm.
+You can also drop in at the centre and pick-up pamphlets and help sheets about various programs.

 List of Support Resources